FAQ

 AMCA’s operating hours are Monday to Friday, 9.00 am to 6.00 pm (Yerevan time).
 Outside of those hours, we remain contactable at all times at info@amca.am

-AMCA is an independent, neutral and professional arbitration institution which provides platform dedicated to organizing and conducting alternative ways of dispute resolution: arbitration and mediation.
+AMCA is an independent, neutral and professional arbitration institution which provides a platform dedicated to organizing and conducting arbitration and mediation.

 Mediation is a process aimed at amicably resolving the dispute between the parties with the help of an impartial third party, a mediator.

-The mediation process involves an informal, fast, and flexible procedure.
 As a result of mediation, there are no winners and losers.
-This allows maintaining interpersonal, work and business relationships.
+This allows for the maintenance of interpersonal, work and business relationships.
 On the other hand, through mediation, it is possible to successfully end the working relationship.
 Mediation can encourage the parties to resolve further disputes and disagreements in a cooperative and constructive atmosphere.

 Mediation can be carried out with disputes arising from civil, family, labor, and in cases provided by law, also from other legal relations.